straup/4up/README.md

 * A proper `setup.py` script

-* Update the Flickr stuff to work with new-skool OAuth API token nonsense.

 * Identify and document that minimum properties required to generate a book and update everything else accordingly

 * Add the ability to pass multiple CSV files at once.
 Yak shaving ?

+* Figure out paths and library loading for libfreetype stuff under OS X

 ## Credits